microsoft/Windows-IoT-Samples/TpmDeviceTest/CS/README.md

 At this point, you have a connected _deviceClient_ object that you can use to send and receive messages.
 You can view the full working sample [here](https://github.com/ms-iot/samples/tree/develop/Azure/TpmDeviceTest).

-To learn more about building secure apps for Windows IoT Core, you can view the blog post [here](https://blogs.windows.com/buildingapps/2016/07/20/building-secure-apps-for-windows-iot-core/#oqFLXiWIL1iCF8j9.97).
+To learn more about building secure apps for Windows IoT Enterprise, you can view the blog post.